Table of Contents

 This is a nonstandard table.
 It takes its values from the

-mysql.db
+mysql.db table.

-The STATISTICS
+The STATISTICS table provides

 information about table indexes.